 How do I prepare for gum/implant procedures?

 There is not much to do in preparation for your gum procedure.
 We will often give the needed prescriptions (to prevent infection, swelling, and pain) in advance so that you will not need to go to the pharmacy after your treatment.
-It is best to start the medicine in the morning of the treatment.
+It is best to start the medicine on the morning of the treatment as directed.